osllmai/inDox/README.md

 ### Environment Variables

-Set your `OPENAI_API_KEY` in your environment variables for secure access.
+Set your `OPENAI_API_KEY` or `HF_API_KEY` in your environment variables for secure access.

 ### Database Setup

-Ensure your PostgreSQL database is up and running, and accessible from your application. (if you are going to use pgvector as your vectorstore)
+Ensure your PostgreSQL database is up and running, and accessible from your application.
+This is necessary if you plan to use pgvector as your vector store.

+Alternatively, you can use Chroma or Faiss as your vector store.
+Make sure to specify your choice and the necessary configurations in the config.yaml file.

 ## Usage